CollaboraOnline/CollaboraOnline.github.io/content/post/debug-code.md

 so that you have time to attach to the process.

+If you are only interested in debugging the wsd process, you can run `make run-gdb`.
+If you want to debug the `core` process, use this command to find the process to attach to: `ps -u "$USER" -o pid=,comm=  | grep kitbroker_`

 Then run coolwsd, and attach your debugger to the process you are interested in.
 Note that simply attaching gdb via `gdb -p` is not meant to work, your options are: